Towards Easier and Faster Sequence Labeling for Natural Language Processing: A Search-based Probabilistic Online

-The contributions of this work are two-fold:\footnote{The SAPO code will be released at \url{http://klcl.pku.edu.cn/member/sunxu/code.htm}} \begin{itemize} \item On the methodology side, we propose a general purpose search-based probabilistic online learning framework SAPO for structured classification.
-We show that SAPO can address a variety of issues of existing methods, and with theoretical justifications.
-Compared with probabilistic gradient-based learning methods like CRF, the proposed method supports search-based learning such that can avoid complex gradient calculation, and with extra advantages on accuracy and training speed.
-Compared with search-based learning methods like perceptron and MIRA, SAPO has much higher accuracy, and with theoretical and empirical justifications of convergence --- perceptron and MIRA diverge in real-world tasks, as to be shown in experiments.
+\begin{itemize} \item On the methodology side, we propose a general purpose search-based probabilistic online learning framework SAPO for sequence labeling.
+We show that SAPO can address a variety of issues of existing methods.
+Compared with probabilistic gradient-based learning methods such as CRF and RNN, the proposed method supports search-based learning such that avoiding complex gradient calculation, and with extra advantages on accuracy and training speed.
+Compared with search-based learning methods such as structured perceptron and MIRA, SAPO has much higher accuracy.

+\item For the proposed method, we provide theoretical and empirical justifications of convergence, even if the data is linearly non-separable.
+We provide a novel theoretical analysis on the convergence of the proposed method, which does not rely on the assumption of linearly separable margin.
+On the other hand, structured perceptron and MIRA diverge in real-world tasks, which have linearly non-separable datasets, as to be shown in our experiments.

-\item On the application side, for several important natural language processing and signal processing tasks, including part-of-speech tagging, biomedical entity recognition, phrase chunking, and activity recognition, our simple search-based learning method can easily beat the state-of-the-art systems on those highly-competitive tasks, achieving record-breaking accuracies yet with fast speed. \end{itemize}
+\item On the application side, for several benchmark natural language processing tasks, including part-of-speech tagging, biomedical entity recognition, and phrase chunking, our simple search-based learning method can easily beat the strong baseline systems on those competitive tasks with faster speed. \end{itemize}

-\section{Proposed Method}
+\section{Proposed method}

-We first describe the proposed search-based probabilistic online learning algorithm SAPO, then we compare SAPO with existing methods.
+We first describe the proposed search-based probabilistic online learning algorithm SAPO; then, we compare SAPO with existing methods.

-\subsection{Search-based Probabilistic Online Learning}
+\subsection{Search-based probabilistic online learning}

-The proposed search-based probabilistic online learning algorithm SAPO has the key schemes as follows: top-$n$ search (can either be exact search or approximate search), a scheme for calculating probabilities, perceptron-style update for weights, and a regularizer on weights.
-We introduce the technical details of the key schemes as follows, and after that we summarize the SAPO algorithm in a Figure.
+The proposed search-based probabilistic online learning algorithm SAPO has the key schemes as follows: top-$n$ search (either exact search or approximate search), a scheme for calculating probabilities, perceptron-style update for weights, and a regularizer on weights.
+We introduce the technical details of the key schemes as follows, after which we summarize the SAPO algorithm in Algorithm~\ref{algo1}.

-First, SAPO draws a training sample $\pmb z=(\pmb x, \pmb y^*)$ at random from training set $S$, and search for the top-$n$ outputs:
+First, SAPO draws a training sample $\pmb z=(\pmb x, \pmb y^*)$ at random from training set $S$, and searches for the top-$n$ outputs: